MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 The Mod File
 ------------

 Generally, we'll start with a file named after your mod, and put into your package.
 This is the *entry point* to your mod and will contain some special annotations marking it as such.
-These annotations are `@Mod`, `@Instance`, and `@EventHandler`.
+These annotations are `@Mod`  and `@EventHandler`.
 Let's take a look at this example:

 !!! note
 This example is a modified version of the one found in the MDK [here](https://github.com/MinecraftForge/MinecraftForge/blob/1.10.x/mdk/src/main/java/com/example/examplemod/ExampleMod.java)